jina-ai/jina/README.md

 Jina is a neural search framework that empowers anyone to build SOTA and scalable deep learning search applications in minutes.

-Jina is composed of Docarray, Finetuner and Jina Core:
+The ecosystem of Jina AI is composed of Docarray, Finetuner and Jina Core:
 * <a href="https://github.com/jina-ai/docarray/">DocArray</a>: Library for working with unstructured data.
 It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer the data with a Pythonic API.
 * <a href="https://github.com/jina-ai/finetuner/">Finetuner</a>: Tune the weights of any deep neural network for better embeddings on search tasks.
 It helps you to deliver the last mile of performance and quality for domain-specific neural search applications.
 * <a href="https://github.com/jina-ai/jina/">Jina Core</a>: Framework to orchestrate, serve, scale and deploy neural search applications.
 Develop your own DocArray based search application easily and run it locally or in the cloud.